Antoshidza/NSprites/README.md

 (
     renderID,
-    material,   // material with [Enable GPU Instancing] enabled and shader supporting instancing null,       // override for MaterialPropertyBlock if needed 128,        // initial ComputeBuffers capacity
+    material,   // material with [Enable GPU Instancing] enabled and shader supporting instancing bounds      // bounds in which sprites will be visible.
+For example new Bounds(Vector3.zero, Vector3.one * float.MaxValue) null,       // override for MaterialPropertyBlock if needed 128,        // initial ComputeBuffers capacity
     128,        // minimal capacity step for ComputeBuffers